ivillarreal444/Semai-Lab-DFIR/Part3.md

 <img src="https://i.imgur.com/CMUkcKa.png" width="500" height="1000" />

 Taking a look inside the file, we can see a very long hash hidden within the file itself.
-Let's decode it and see what it says!
+Let's decode it and see what it says using CyberChef!

 <img src="https://i.imgur.com/vVENlEe.png" width="500" height="1000" />